TheWorkflowAcademy/Zoho-CRM-Widgets/README.md

 {EntityId: Array(1), Entity: "Contacts", ButtonPosition: "DetailView"}
 ```

+### Build the Widget
 You are now setup to build the widget of your dreams.
+We won't cover how to build a JavaScript applicaton, so you're on your own there.
 Here are some things to note about building a CRM Widget:
 - To use the Zoho CRM API, you will use functions from the Zoho JS SDK we included early.
 You can see the JS API reference [here](https://help.zwidgets.com/help/latest/index.html).
 - You can use any JavaScript or CSS framework you would like within your widget.

 ### Uploading the Production Widget
 When you are done with development, it is time to upload your final version as a zip file to Zoho CRM.
 To zip your widget, navigate to your project in the terminal and execute: